A Year in the Apiary:

 I knew that I had made a mistake as soon as I poured the jug of Pro-Sweet into the feeder.
 It was full to the brim, and so heavy that I would never be able to lift it off for inspections.
 I had no idea how long it would take my bees to drink that much, although I know now that half that amount would have been fine.

 So what to do?
-I have never siphoned gas from a car, but understand the basic idea.
+I have never siphoned gas from a car, but think that I understand the basic idea.

 With that task out of the way, I cut the plexiglass to fit — which was harder than I expected — and put a piece of tape over the hole to keep bugs out.
 Within a month they had drained it dry and were starting to build comb up through the hole in the center chimney.